 - A coalition partner in the state of Maharashtra in alliance with the Congress.
 Since 2004, a member of the United Progressive Alliance.

 The Election Commission has classified some of the major parties of the country as “State parties”.
 These are also referred to as regional parties.
 Some of these parties are:

 - Sikkim Democratic Front

 The Map below shows the Regional Parties in India (as on 13th April 2018):

 Popular dissatisfaction and criticism have focused on 4 problem areas in the working of political parties.
 These are:

 - Lack of internal democracy within parties.
 Parties do not keep membership registers, do not hold organisational meetings, and do not conduct internal elections regularly.

 - Most political parties do not practice open and transparent procedures for their functioning, so there are very few ways for an ordinary worker to rise to the top in a party.
 In many parties, the top positions are always controlled by members of one family.

 - The third challenge is about the growing role of money and muscle power in parties, especially during elections.
-Since parties are focussed only on winning elections, they tend to use short-cuts to win elections.
+Since parties are focused only on winning elections, they tend to use short-cuts to win elections.
 In some cases, parties support criminals who can win elections.